Allium/WithoutHeadOrFoot/_posts/2016-10-31-Crisis-Line.md

 `Yvonne-Then:` *(On the phone)* It's okay, take your time.

 `Yvonne-Now:` Of course.
-My perspective has changed a lot, I'm more aware of other people, more understanding of other contexts; and my experience has definitely given me confidence in dealing with things. *(Her words are vague, lame: she kind of knows what she means, but can't properly translate it into words.
+My perspective has changed a lot, I'm more aware of other people, more understanding of other contexts; and my experience has definitely given me confidence in dealing with things. *(Her words are vague, lame: she kind of knows what she means, but can't properly translate.
 She gropes for substance.)*

 So many of the calls I took were from people who were struggling with themselves; often in ways that they didn't understand.
 I mean who does?
 But now I'm, yeah, I'm more aware of that, of why it happens and the ways it can become -- I mean, you yourself can become the real oppressor.
 And this definitely helps me to analyse my own behaviour and give myself space to prevent myself from panicking.
 Small things, you know, like not being so hard on myself about schoolwork.
 Or not getting upset when people are rude or selfish.
 I mean, that goes for both strangers and friends.